JiPaix/xdccJS/README.md

 #### Download queue detection
 xdccJS will timeout any request after a certain amount of time when no file is sent (see [Options.timeout](#options)), Which is exactly what happens when a bot puts you into queue.

 To avoid this behavior you need to provide a [regex](https://www.w3schools.com/jsref/jsref_obj_regexp.asp) matching the bot "queue message".

+If you are clueless about regexes try [regexlearn.com](https://regexlearn.com/learn/regex101) interactive tutorial.

 ```js
 const opts = {